low-MOI CRISPRko data

 6: -0.7134929 TRUE

-The data frame discovery_result contains the columns response_id, grna_target, n_nonzero_trt, n_nonzero_cntrl, pass_qc, p_value, log_2_fold_change, and significant; see Section 5.2 of Run calibration check for a description of these columns.
+The data frame discovery_result contains the columns response_id, grna_target, n_nonzero_trt, n_nonzero_cntrl, pass_qc, p_value, log_2_fold_change, and significant; see of Run calibration check for a description of these columns.
 The rows are ordered according to p_value.
 Pairs called as significant are stored in the top rows of the data frame; pairs called as insignificant are stored in the middle rows; and pairs filtered out by pairwise QC are stored in the bottom rows.
 (The latter pairs have a value of NA in the p_value, log_2_fold_change, and significant columns.)

 The format of the result data frame is slightly different when we use the “singleton” gRNA integration strategy rather than the default “union” strategy.
 To illustrate, we again analyze the low-MOI CRISPRko data, this time setting grna_integration_strategy to "singleton" in set_analysis_parameters().
 We then call assign_grnas(), run_qc(), and run_discovery_analysis().